teddav/teddav.github.io/content/articles/ot.md

 So Bob always gets exactly one key matching his choice, and Alice can’t tell which one he used.

-A full implementation can be found in https://github.com/teddav/mpc-for-newbies.
+A full implementation can be found in [MPC by hand](https://github.com/teddav/mpc-by-hand).

 ### KOS